 As human beings, we need a sense of safety.
 We can’t thrive without it.
 Given the current sociopolitical circumstances in America, many of us don’t feel safe.
 As a gay man, it doesn’t make me feel secure when I witness the dismantling of our LGBTQ+ rights by homophobic politicians.
 Since the mental health of the individual and sociopolitical factors are deeply intertwined, no wonder we are seeing more anxiety, depression, panic attacks, and suicide than ever before.

 At times like this we need to learn to become our own protective container.
 A vessel in which to settle ourselves and access our sense of safety.
 Luckily, we all have a protective container, which is our body.
 Our body has amazing protective and healing potentials.
 We just need to learn how to access it.
 A settled body can be a resource to contain us during turbulent times.
 By learning how to work with touch, breath, movement, gesture, form, and their accompanying sensations, we can tap into our somatic resources.
 We can also notice and work with images and meanings that emerge when working with our body-based resources.
 Working with these resources not only help us to ground ourselves but also to manage stress and feel empowered.
-They can also lead to a physically felt experience of self and well-being.
+They can also lead to a physically felt experience of well-being.
 For example, noticing and following our breath with the intention to connect with our physical body is one way to access our somatic resources.
 Awareness of breath is the most accessible way to the present moment, and one of the fundamental teaching of many spiritual paths.
 Witnessing the journey of the out-breath and the return of the breath back into our body can be a grounding experience.
 I often notice, when I mindfully pay attention to the space in between the out-breath and in-breath, I am more grounded and present in my body.
 Being grounded and present in my body help me respond more effectively to challenging situations.
 It is the opposite of being impulsive and reactionary.

 As more research on utilizing somatic therapy is showing positive results with self-regulation and healing, we are entering an era of somatic technology.
 An era of turning to our somatic resources as a starting point for healing.
 Many of us associate technology with complicated devices outside of ourselves.
 In fact, somatic technology can be a set of practices and methods that rely on our natural bodily resources and is accessible to everyone.
 Such technology is based on our own somatic wisdom and awareness in the service of healing and growth.